*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 If you are looking for a healthier alternative to ordinary caffeine tea or coffee, get some Birch polypore powder.
 Alternatively, grind your own using several slices of dried mushrooms and a grinding device.
 You can store the powder in a mason jar in a cool and dark place.
-To make your “tea” or “coffee” use 1-2 teaspoons of the powder per cup.
+To make your birch polypore tea or coffee use 1-2 teaspoons of the powder per cup.
 Add a bit of honey or agave syrup to sweeten it up and tone down its bitterness.
 It also tastes great with a bit of coconut or hazelnut milk.

-Fun fact: Did you know that Birch polypores have also been used for sharpening knives (hence their name “razor strop”)?
-Families and people who could not afford fine leather for sharping their blades used them in this manner.
+Fun fact: These mushrooms have also been used for sharpening knives (hence their name “razor strop”).
+Families and people who could not afford fine leather for sharpening their blades used them in this manner.

 Like This Article?
 Pin it on Pinterest